Injured as a Passenger in a Car Accident?

 As a passenger, it is not your job to know about the conditions of the road.
 It is the duty of the driver to use reasonable care.
 However, according to California Civil Jury Instruction (CACI) No. 711, a passenger is responsible for taking the steps necessary to ensure his or her own safety in the event that they become aware of a danger on the highway, including environmental factors as well as the impairment or reckless actions of their driver.

 Importance of Attorney Representation

-You might find that the at-fault driver’s insurance company will attempt to either deny or diminish the value of your claim.
-They may use manipulative tactics to make you say something that you shouldn’t.
+You might find that the at-fault driver’s insurance company will attempt to deny or diminish the value of your claim.
+They’ll use manipulative verbal tactics to make you say something that you shouldn’t.
 This is why it is essential to retain a personal injury attorney before filing a claim.
-Your attorney can help you deal with the insurance company and also help you determine if the legal obligation rests with the driver of the vehicle you were in, the other vehicle involved in the accident, or other external parties.
+An attorney help you deal with the insurance company.
+More importantly, an attorney also helps you determine where the legal obligation rests.
+Whether that’s with the driver of the vehicle you were in, the other vehicle involved in the accident, or other external parties.

 Get the Legal Help You Need Today

 Navigating your options after an accident can be confusing.
-Every traffic collision is different, and it’s not always easy to determine liability, so you need an experienced lawyer on your side.
+Every traffic collision is different and it’s not always easy to determine liability.
+To determine whose at fault you’ll want an experienced lawyer on your side when legalities get messy.
 Your lawyer will investigate the facts thoroughly and evaluate all of your legal options.

-If you were a passenger in a vehicle that was wrecked in the Bakersfield area, the Law Office of Kyle W. Jones is ready to discuss your case.
+Did you incur an injury as a passenger in a vehicular accident in the Bakersfield, CA area?
+The Law Office of Kyle W Jones is ready to help with your car accident case.
 We will guide you through the process of gathering information and filing in efforts to recover the compensation you deserve.

 Contact us today to find out more about our services and how we can help you.